bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 rather than typing/copying it verbatim.

-Note that this will become Bedrock's root directory when we are done.
+Note that this will become Bedrock's root directory when you are done.
 As root:

     {class="rcmd"} mkdir -p ~(/mnt/bedrock~)